 The bank and lending institutions collect essential documents such as Sale Deed, Conveyance Deed, Power of Attorney, Cancelled Cheque, etc. So make sure you collect all these documents back after closing the loan.

 Lenders usually put a lien on the borrower’s collateral when it is secured loans, and the reason is mainly to refrain the borrower from selling the collateral.
 Thus, once you have completed your repayment, visit the registrar’s office and your lender to remove the lien on your collateral.

 Update your Credit Score

 After the loan account has been closed, you must ask your lender whether they have updated the credit score.
 You can also do it yourself by submitting the required documents to Credit bureaus.
 Once your credit report gets updated, your score will also significantly rise to improve your credit history.
 To know your credit score, you can use Buddy Score and get an instant credit report.

 Closing your loan account is comparatively a simple process as you do not pledge any assets with the bank.
 Therefore, you need to know the procedures and essential things like penalties before closing your account.
 It is also necessary to clear all your records and have them updated in your credit report to improve your credibility.

-It is essential to close your personal loan to ease the debt burden, which will reduce the expenses of interest rates.
+A. It is essential to close your personal loan to ease the debt burden, which will reduce the expenses of interest rates.
 By closing your loan, your credit score will also improve.

-The banks and lending institutions charge 1% to 5% of your outstanding balance during the loan pre-payment.
+A. The banks and lending institutions charge 1% to 5% of your outstanding balance during the loan pre-payment.